StevenTapscott/Customer-and-Products-Analysis-using-SQL-and-BI/README.md

 - Occasional Buyers
 - Customers with No Purchases

-This enables marketing activity to be aligned more closely with customer behaviour and economic value.
+This enables marketing activity to reflect both economic value and purchasing behaviour.

----

 ## Investigate Non-Purchasing Customers

-The **24 customers with no recorded purchases** represent a distinct group that may warrant investigation or re-engagement activity.
+The 24 customers with no recorded purchases represent a distinct group that may warrant investigation or re-engagement.

-Geographic and customer-level filtering can be used to identify these accounts for further analysis.
+Geographic and customer-level filtering enables these accounts to be identified.

----

 ## Prioritise Inventory Using Historical Demand

-Products with relatively strong historical demand and limited current inventory should receive greater replenishment attention than products with substantial inventory relative to historical sales.
+Products with relatively strong historical demand and limited current inventory should receive greater replenishment attention than products holding substantial stock relative to historical sales.

-The Sales-to-Stock Ratio, Low Stock Status, and Replenishment Status provide complementary indicators for prioritising investigation.

----

 ## Use Geographic Performance for Market Prioritisation

-High-revenue geographic markets can support targeted marketing investment, while lower-performing markets can be investigated for potential growth opportunities.
+High-revenue markets can support targeted marketing investment, while lower-performing markets can be investigated for growth opportunities.

-The strong revenue contribution from the USA demonstrates the importance of understanding geographic concentration rather than analysing customer performance solely at an aggregate level.

 ---